 May 8, 1858 – National Baseball Hall of Fame first baseman Dan Brouthers was born in Sylvan Lake, N.Y.
 He went on to play for the Troy Trojans, the Buffalo Bisons, the Detroit Wolverines, the Boston Beaneaters, the Boston Reds, the Brooklyn Grooms, the Baltimore Orioles, the Louisville Colonels, the Philadelphia Phillies and the New York Giants.
 He was inducted into the Hall of Fame in 1945.

 May 8, 1861 – During the Civil War, Richmond, Va. was named the capital of the Confederate States of America.

 May 8, 1862 – During the Civil War, a skirmish was fought at Elkton Station, in the vicinity of Athens, Ala.

 May 8, 1862 – During the Civil War, the Battle of McDowell, Virginia, took place.

 May 8, 1862 – John Jefferson Simpson enlisted in Monroeville, Ala. as a private in Co.
 F of the 36th Alabama Regiment.
 He was taken prisoner at Missionary Ridge on Nov.
 25, 1863 and was forwarded to Louisville Military Prison in Kentucky on Dec.
 7, 1863.
 He was later forwarded to Rock Island, Ill.
 Prison on Dec.
 8, 1863 and was paroled at the end of the war.
 He is buried in the Mexia Cemetery.

-May 8, 1863 - Clement Vallandigham was arrested for violating General Ambrose Burnside's Order No. 38.
-The order stated that public criticism of the war would not be tolerated.
+May 8, 1863 - Clement Vallandigham, a leader of the Copperheads, was arrested for violating General Ambrose Burnside's Order No. 38.
+The order stated that public criticism of the war woudl not be tolerated.